JoshuaThadi/Data-Science/README.md

 # IDM Data Science Assignment

+>[!IMPORTANT]
-Welcome to the Data Science assignment repository!
+>Welcome to the Data Science assignment repository!
 This assignment, developed as part of a Coursera course, covers key data science concepts and practical coding exercises in Jupyter Notebook.
 Below is a summary of what you will find in this repository.

 <p align="center">
   <a href="https://www.coursera.org/professional-certificates/ibm-data-science">